Why Most Newsletters Don’t Work

 part two: For Effective Newsletter Content, Get Real

-Client newsletters do generate results.
+Newsletters to clients do generate results.
 Yet, many business people who issue a newsletter find it frustrating to generate the results they want.
-Those not willing to give up on their newsletter need to get real about newsletter content.
+Those not willing to give up on their newsletter ought to get real about newsletter content.

 what newsletters do